kulcsarrudolf/pasztor.at/content/blog/2017-10-19-functional-object-oriented-programming.md

 Before we start into the general idea, let's take a look at the good and the bad from both worlds.
 Let's take a closer look at the bride and the groom.

-> **Bias warning**: this article is written from a standpoint of a web developer who left PHP for Java because of static
+{{% warning %}}
-> typing.
+**Bias warning**: this article is written from a standpoint of a web developer who left PHP for Java because of static typing.
 Since I have only ever worked in web development, servers, etc. I cannot speak for, say, games development.
-If
+If you have any feedback regarding this topic, feel free to [contact me](/contact).
-> you have any feedback regarding this topic, feel free to [contact me](/contact).
+{{% /warning %}}

 ## Object Oriented Programming